slateci/slateci.github.io/_posts/2019-12-17-logging-sidecar.md

 ---
-title: "Add A Logging Sidecar To Any SLATE Or Helm application"
+title: "Add a Logging Sidecar to any SLATE or Helm application"
 overview: Blog
 published: true
 permalink: blog/slate-faucet-dec-2019.html